IshwarKumarMunirathinamAnanthaSekaran/DoodlerIA0812/README.md

 # DoodlerIA0812

-This app provides a canvas on which your can doodle anything using free hands and can clear the doodle.
+This app provides a canvas on which you can doodle anything using free hands, clear the doodle, change the size and colour of the brush and save the doodle.
 Utilities like brush color, brush width etc. are also available.